Mwindo/word-games/Word_Train/README.md

 \
 \
 Player 1: "x", current string is "x"\
-Player 2: "i", current string is "xi", which is only a prefix for "xi" or "xis" (according to the arbitrary dicionary I am using for this contrived example), neither of which is > 4 letters, so Player 1 wins
+Player 2: "i", current string is "xi", which is only a prefix for "xi" or "xis" (according to the arbitrary dictionary I am using for this contrived example), neither of which is > 4 letters, so Player 1 wins

 ## Organization